ChenYuTong10/notebook/README.md

-# My Note Space
+# Notebook

 📖 Welcome!
-This is my personal note space powered by Vitepress.
+This is my personal notebook powered by Vitepress.

-🔮 The space records something interesting I like.
+🔮 The notebook records something interesting I like.
 You can see this saying on the website tagline, too.

 🪩 You can visit through the [link](https://10note.vercel.app).